noviceGuru/noviceGuru/README.md

 I also have some backend development and DevOps skills under my belt.
 This page is a work in progress, and I'll be adding more content gradually.

 I'll try to keep it tidy.
-Every time I promise to myself I won't mess it up again!
+I say that every time!
 <br>
 <br>